Video is used for media layout.

 Video controls

 Video components can show a control bar to users in order to allow them access to certain features such as play/pause, timestamps, mute, and fullscreen.
-Pass in the controls
+Pass in the controls prop to make them appear.
+The Video controls are custom; they aren't the native video controls.

 With children

-prop on top of the html video element, while under the controls.
+Video component can show components in the children prop on top of the html video element, while under the controls.

 The children of Video aren't same as the children of the html video element; they're "outside" the html video element.